-As the country continues the process of reopening, the National Transportation Safety Board (NTSB) recently encouraged American drivers to exercise the same degree of responsibility toward highway safety when they return to the nation’s roads that they applied to fighting the spread of COVID-19 (NTSB Chairman Calls for Renewed Road Safety Effort as Nation Reopens).
+As the country continues the process of reopening, the National Transportation Safety Board (NTSB) recently encouraged American drivers to exercise the same degree of responsibility toward highway safety when they return to the nation’s roads that they applied to fight the spread of COVID-19 (NTSB Chairman Calls for Renewed Road Safety Effort as Nation Reopens).

 “The number of traffic fatalities was a crisis before the pandemic,” said NTSB Chairman Robert L. Sumwalt.
 “It has been inspiring to see Americans take dramatic steps to protect themselves and others during the coronavirus pandemic.
 We need the same resolve to stay safe when Americans increasingly take to the roads in the coming months.”